 Most wives are not paid staff.
 They are wives, mothers, and some are employed outside the home and need to be allowed the freedom to pray and choose ministries they feel called to.

 8) “I wish people knew that we taught our children to make good choices, but sometimes, they don’t.”

 Jokes about pastor’s kids should be avoided at all costs.
 The risk of rebellion in a “preacher’s kid” is no secret.
 They aren’t perfect and never will be (are yours?).
 They have to learn to walk in their faith just like other children and need encouragement and love to do so.
 Again, extend grace.

 9) “What I can tell you is I have been blessed beyond measure, I have been given gifts, money, love and prayer, so much prayer … by so many.”

 They love their church and understand the role comes with special challenges and special blessings; it is fulfilling and brings them great joy.

 Though it was not a common response, there was one that stood out.
 The top of the list of one seasoned pastor’s wife simply read, “I deleted my number 1.”
 Some secrets are so difficult to share, even the promise of complete confidence is not enough to bring them out.

 These godly women have something they want us to know, and as a body of believers working together toward the same goal, I think we might gain a better understanding of how to appreciate our leaders by listening.
 All of these responses point to a singular truth.
-Your pastor’s wife is a human being that desires to be known, just as you do.
+The pastor’s wife is a human being who desires to be known, just as you do.

-NOTE: This article originally appeared here on the Shattered Magazine site.
+NOTE: This article about the pastor’s wife originally appeared here on the Shattered Magazine site.